For AI agents: visit https://developers.zluri.com/llms.txt for an index of all pages formatted in Markdown and endpoints in OpenAPI.

 - Use the

-/entities/schemasAPI to fetch the latest field definitions. - If validation fails, check the error message and fix the fields accordingly.
+- If validation fails, check the error message and fix the fields accordingly.

 - Send data in a paginated manner of 1,000 records or fewer — this keeps things fast and reliable.